About the Program

 Are you looking to create connections across cultures?
 Would you like to explore the UCLA campus and local area with a group of international friends?
 Apply to the Global Siblings program for the 2023 - 2024 academic year!

 The Global Siblings program pairs one student with another student of a different cultural background for the duration of the academic year.
 Often we will match an international student with a domestic (from the U.S.) student, but we may also pair international students of different cultural backgrounds together.

-In addition to gaining a Sibling, participants are divided into a Global Siblings Family.
-Families are coordinated by student leaders called ‘Global Siblings Coordinators,’ who plan program events throughout each quarter.
+In addition to gaining a Sibling, participants are divided into Global Siblings Families.
+Families are coordinated by student leaders called "Global Siblings Coordinators," who plan events throughout the Fall, Winter, and Spring Quarters.

 What roles do Siblings play?

 Connection: Building connections and friendships is the main goal of Global Siblings.
 Domestic and international siblings each have much to share about the world, and are both looking to build connections with new people.
 Fostering a friendship with your sibling can go a long way towards making UCLA feel more like home.